 Reconciliation is a process that humanizes everyone involved.
 All sides get to tell their stories; about what happened to them and how they have been changed by what happened.
 This includes the person who has been accused.

-The accused must have completed Intensive Psychotherapy and have approval of the therapist to engage in the reconciliation process.
+The accused must have completed Accelerated Psychotherapy and have the approval of the therapist to engage in the reconciliation process.